-In early April of each year, all students are asked to submit an Annual Activity Report and updated Curriculum Vita (CV).
-The CV should include accomplishments for the year, identification of advisor and committee members, graduate assistant activities, and specific plans for the upcoming year.
+Each spring, all students are asked to submit an Annual Activity Report and updated Curriculum Vita (CV).
+The report should include accomplishments for the year, identification of advisor and committee members, graduate assistant activities, and specific plans for the upcoming year.

-The USC Career Center provides tips on writing your CV: https://careers.usc.edu/resources/resume-or-cv/
+The USC Career Center provides tips on writing a CV: https://careers.usc.edu/resources/resume-or-cv/